Teen plummets to death from Bourbon Street balcony - NewsBreak

 According to statistical data provided by the City of New Orleans Emergency Medical Services, Myles is the 15th person involved in balcony fall-related incidents this year.
 This is up from eight last year and 13 in 2019.

-It is important to note that not all of these incidents resulted in fatalities, and causes range from accidental, domestic violence and suicide.
+It is important to note all of these incidents result in fatalities, and causes range from accidental, domestic violence and suicide.

 No one from Pat O’Briens, including the manager on duty at the time of the incident, was available for comment.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.